First Things First

 Dependent Care FSA

-- You have until April 30 following the end of the year to file claims for services received by the end of the year.
-Example: If you terminate employment with MIT on July 5, 2018 you have until April 30, 2019 to file claims for reimbursement for services received before December 31, 2018.
+- You have until April 30 following the end of the plan year to file claims for services received through your termination date.
+Example: If you terminate employment with MIT on July 5, 2018 you have until April 30, 2019 to file claims for reimbursement for services received on or before July 5, 2018.